weiyueli7/Automatic-Image-Annotation/README.md

 ## Help

-It is recommended to set the `num_workers` configuration to `1` if you are running on DataHub; else, it might get easily to go out of memory.
+It is recommended to set the `num_workers` configuration to `1` if you GPU resources is limited; else, it might get easily to go out of memory.

 To resume an ongoing experiment, simply run the same command again.
 It will load the latest stats and models and resume training pr evaluate performance.